 Map of King’s College site c.1500

-Novelist Philippa Gregory has created an interesting web site in which a map of Cambridge circa 1350 shows Milne Street running north to south.
+Novelist Susanna Gregory has created an interesting web site in which a map of Cambridge circa 1350 shows Milne Street running north to south.
 The northern end survives as Trinity Lane, the southern as Queens’ Lane; the central section was lost to the development of King’s College.